einaren/hyde/README.md

-# hyde
+# dokk

+dokk aims to be a turnkey environment for building documentation sites.

+In the mix:

-GitHub Pages with Jekyll, read-the-docs and Marpit
+- GitHub Pages with Jekyll
+- GitHub Codespaces